 I want to get into using my InstantPot — as a kitchen gadget lover, I don’t know why it never catches with me.
 So maybe this will motivate me to finally join the bandwagon!

 This one didn’t set my world on fire or anything, but I could always use another spatula.
 Many, many spatula needs.

 Trudeau Measuring Cups

 Unlike spatulas, there is a cap on how many measuring cups you can have.
 But they’re so pretty, I’m sure I’ll find a use for them.

 Taste of Home Farmhouse Favorites Cookbook

 This is always my favorite part of every box, and what makes it such a great value in my opinion.
 Taste of Home always includes a SUPER legit cookbook.
 When I first signed up and read that a cookbook was included, I imagined maybe like a stapled spine small cookbooklet.
 Nope.
 They’re all this nice.
 I spent the summer cooking through last box’s cookbook and I can’t wait to dive into this one.

 They also include recipe cards which I can honestly take or leave.
 I don’t have recipe box and I don’t have anywhere to put them, so they just float around until I toss them a few days later.
 I feel bad, but none of the recipe card recipes really knock my socks off, so it’s hard to feel any FOMO if I get rid of them.

 The last few boxes I’ve also gotten a Taste of Home special roast coffee grounds, which coffee is always, always appreciated.

-So that’s my review on the Fall 2020 box and I’ll definitely circle back next quarter with another review (check out Winter 2020 here)!
+So that’s my review on the Fall 2020 box and I’ll definitely circle back next quarter with another review (check out Winter 2020 here and Spring 2021 here)!
 Any other subscribers out there?
 What was your favorite thing this month?